Our Lady of Lebanon

 The Shrine of Our Lady of Lebanon (also known as Our Lady of Harissa, سيدة لبنان, Sayyidat Lubnān) is a Marian shrine and a pilgrimage site in the village of Harissa in Lebanon.

-The shrine belongs to the Maronite Patriarchate who entrusted its administration to the Congregation of Maronite Lebanese Missionaries since its foundation in 1904 and also to the jesuit Lucien Cattin, according to Christian Taoutel (Lebanese historian from the Saint Joseph University).
-It is one of the most important shrines in the world honoring Mary, Mother of Jesus.
-The shrine is highlighted by a huge, 15-ton bronze statue.
-It is 8.5 m high, and has a diameter of five meters.
-The Virgin Mary stretches her hands towards Beirut.
+The shrine belongs to the Maronite Patriarchate who entrusted its administration to the Congregation of Maronite Lebanese Missionaries since its foundation in 1904 and also to the Jesuit Lucien Cattin, according to Christian Taoutel, a Lebanese historian at Saint Joseph University.
+One of the most important shrines in the world honoring Mary, Mother of Jesus, the shrine is highlighted by a huge, 15-tonne bronze statue measuring 8.5 m high and with a diameter of 5 m.
+The Virgin Mary is shown stretching her hands towards Beirut.

-The Shrine of Our Lady of Lebanon draws millions of faithful both Christians and Muslims from all over the world.
-The 50th jubilee in 1954 was also the hundredth anniversary of the establishment of the Catholic dogma of the Immaculate Conception.
-During these celebrations, Pope Pius XII sent his representative, Cardinal Angelo Roncalli (later to become Pope John XXIII) to Lebanon.
-Pope John Paul II visited Our Lady of Lebanon in 1997.
+The Shrine of Our Lady of Lebanon draws millions of faithful Christians, Druze, and Muslims from all over the world.
+Its golden jubilee in 1954 was also the centenary of the proclamation of the Catholic dogma of the Immaculate Conception.
+During these celebrations, Pope Pius XII sent his representative, Cardinal Angelo Roncalli (later Pope John XXIII) to Lebanon.
+Pope John Paul II visited the Shrine in 1997.
+Pope Leo XIV visited the shrine in 2025.

-The Congregation of Maronite Lebanese Missionaries, responsible for the administration, works at reinforcing relations among all local Churches, Christian communities and apostolic movements.
+The Congregation of Maronite Lebanese Missionaries, responsible for shrine administration, works at reinforcing relations among all local Churches, Christian communities and apostolic movements.

-The Lebanese Christians as well as the Druze and Muslims have a special devotion to Mary, Mother of Jesus.
-The Maronite Patriarch of Antioch named her the "Queen of Lebanon" in 1908 upon completion of the shrine.
-Overlooking the bay of Jounieh, the shrine has become a major tourist attraction where tourists take the gondola lift, the Téléphérique, from the city of Jounieh to Harissa.
+The Lebanese Christians as well as the Druze and Muslims, all have a special devotion to Mary, Mother of Jesus.
+The Maronite Patriarch of Antioch named her the "Queen of Lebanon" in 1908 upon the Shrine's completion.
+Overlooking the coast off Jounieh, the shrine has become a major tourist attraction where tourists take the gondola lift, the Téléphérique, from the city of Jounieh to Harissa.